digital-ai/release-integration-template-python/README.md

 This builds the jar and the container image and pushes the image to the configured registry.

-### 4. Install plugin into Release
+### Install plugin into Release

-In Release UI, use the Plugin Manager interface to upload the jar from `build`.
+In the Release UI, use the Plugin Manager interface to upload the jar from `build`.
 The jar takes the name of the project, for example `release-integration-template-python-1.0.0.jar`.

 Then: